skate6743/Skate3BlazeServer/README.md

 ## Manual setup (Recommended for Linux):
 1. testing

+# Manual Hosting Guide
+For those of you who don't want to join our public server and want to host locally for playing with friends, this guide is for you.
+## Hosting and playing on Radmin VPN
+Take your Radmin IP (26.x.x.x), and in the settings.json set LocalHost to true and LocalIPAddress to your Radmin IP.
+Now run the server executable and you and your friends must set their IP/Hosts switches in Network tab to "gosredirector.ea.com==YourRadminIPhere&&downloads.skate.online.ea.com==YourRadminIPhere" (Everyone sets their config to your Radmin IP since you are the one hosting the server!)
 ## Playing locally with friends via Radmin VPN:
 Take your Radmin IP (26.x.x.x), and in the settings.json set LocalHost to true and LocalIPAddress to your Radmin IP.
 Lastly you and your friends must set their IP/Hosts switches in  Network tab to "gosredirector.ea.com==RadminIPhere&&downloads.skate.online.ea.com==RadminIPhere"